mq-soft-tech/comp2000_2024/worksheet.md

 # 🤔 Task 20a

 Idiomatically, writing code in a "functional style" using streams often involves writing a "one liner".
 That is, creating a pipeline of stream operations without any intermediate local variables being declared inside the method (you can still use lambdas with parameters).
 See if you can streamline `getClearRadius` even further by removing the intermediate variables `init` and `clear` and re-factor the method into a "one liner" streams pipeline without using any local variables.

+# Task 21

+Now that you have updated the `getClearRadius` method.
+See if you can modify the `LeftMostMove` class to utilise `Streams`.

+# Task 21a

+Now do the same for the `RandomMove` class.